adityanaiir/A5_SEG2105/README.md

 Then in the command prompt type: appletviewer FinalGame.html In the folder there already exists a FinalGame.html file which is created from my java compiler so you would not need to create another. and after typing that command a window(applet) should pop displaying my splash screen.
-In the event that the .html file is not there click on the htmlTEXT link or use this:
+In the event that the .html file is not there click on the htmlTEXT link or you can use this code:

 <html>
   <head>